-Traditions and Special Events | shsu.edu/studentactivities | 936.294.3861
+Traditions and Special Events

+shsu.edu/studentactivities | 936.294.3861

 Sam Houston is rich in spirit and tradition.
 Year after year, there are staples in a Bearkat's experience in Huntsville, Texas...and Student Activities is at the heart of it all!
 From Welcome Week and Bearkat Alley to Homecoming and the Tree of Light, students will make memories to last a lifetime.
-Other traditions include Sammypalooza, the Kat Comedy Showcase and The Sammys.
+Other traditions include Sammypalooza, the Kat Comedy Showcase, The Sammys, the Battle of the Piney Woods, and the SHSU Ring Ceremony.